Monday, January 13, 2020

 The Monument has been established jointly with the Jewish Congregation of Stockholm and the Swedish Holocaust Memorial Association (SHMA) and supported by Heckscher Foundation as well as other private funds.
 The Jewish Congregation of Stockholm has specifically approved the design and site of the Monument, as previously jointly presented to Stockholm City Council in January 2019.

-The Monument unveiling ceremony took place on October 6, 2019 at the North Jewish Cemetery in Stockholm attended by many.
+The Monument unveiling ceremony took place on October 6, 2019, at the North Jewish Cemetery in Stockholm, attended by many.
 The Monument consists of six simple memorial stone stubs representing six death camps as well as six million Jews who perished.
 The stones have been placed among the graves of about 100 Holocaust victims who died shortly after their return to Stockholm and were buried at the Cemetery.
 They were among approximately 600 survivors brought from Germany to Stockholm Harbour in UNRRA White Boats to seek medical care.
-As part of the Monument these 80 gravestones, hidden for almost 75 years, were dug out, uncovered and cleaned.
+As part of the Monument, these 80 gravestones, hidden for almost 75 years, were dug out, uncovered, and cleaned.

-The personalised experience and the testimonies (direct or indirect) of the fate of single individuals seems absolutely crucial in efforts to educate future generations about the Holocaust and to preserve the memory of the Holocaust.
+The personalised experience and the testimonies (direct or indirect) of the fate of single individuals seem absolutely crucial in efforts to educate future generations about the Holocaust and to preserve the memory of the Holocaust.

-It is of importance that Mr. Henrik Salomon of the Heckscher Foundation has already responded in protest to the Jewish Congregation Council demanding immediate return of all the funds accepted and used by the Jewish Congregation on erecting the Monument.
+It is of importance that Mr. Henrik Salomon of the Heckscher Foundation has already responded in protest to the Jewish Congregation Council demanding the immediate return of all the funds accepted and used by the Jewish Congregation on erecting the Monument.

 Incidentally, we have already written (and received no reply) to Aron Verständig, the Chairman of the Board of the Jewish Congregation in Stockholm.

-Please let us know how we can be of further assistance, including provision of documentation.
+Please let us know how we can be of further assistance, including the provision of documentation.
 We attach two photographs of the new Holocaust Monument - one from the inauguration and the other commemorating the Kristallnacht

 Romuald Wroblewski